C346-2024-Day4/mad-miniproject-CutlassTM/README.md

 ------------

-Feel free to download this app to your phone:
+### Feel free to download this app to your phone

-Link to APK file of the app: [Download APK](./docs/app-release.apk)[Uploading output.apks…]()
+APK file of the app: [app.zip](https://github.com/user-attachments/files/18005863/app.zip)